magehrke/planeshift.org/website/fill_database/README.md

 - This mechanism takes just a few milliseconds
 - This way it is easier to add chuncks of data without being an expert in SQL

+### fill_database_eclipse.php

+- This file is dynamically created when running the java program
+- It mainly reads, creates and links questfiles
+- If it is empty or corrupt, there was probably an error executing the java program